What is stress echocardiogram or stress echo?

-Stress echocardiogram is a functional test in which, stress test and echocardiogram are combined to increase the accuracy of a stress test.
-It involves running on a treadmill, as one does at a gym, and some heart imaging by the ultrasound machine called an echocardiogram.
+A stress echocardiogram is a functional test in which, a stress test is combined with an echocardiogram to increase the accuracy of the stress test.
+After walking or running on a treadmill, as one does at the gym, a sonographer takes some images by an ultrasound machine called an echocardiogram.
 Some of the reasons this test is performed (indications) are listed below.

 What are some of the indications for stress echocardiogram?

 - One of the main indications for stress echocardiogram is identifying and monitoring reduced blood flow to the heart muscle (ischemia).
 Ischemia is usually due to a significant narrowing in the heart’s major arteries.
 Usually, at the early stages, ischemia may not cause any symptoms at rest and the only way to diagnose it is by putting extra pressure on the heart muscle in the form of exercise.
 When we exercise, our body requires more energy and oxygen.
 Subsequently, the heart has to work harder and faster to meet the requirements.
 In turn, the heart muscle needs more oxygen and energy (more blood supply via coronary arteries) to work harder.
 Now, if there is a narrowing of the coronary arteries, the heart muscle will be deprived of oxygen, and the person develops chest pain (exertional angina) accompanied by ECG and echocardiogram changes during the stress test.

 - To assess the severity of some types of heart valve disease to guide further management, like surgery.
 One of the primary heart valve diseases that need this type of assessment is Aortic Valve Stenosis (AS).
 AS is a type of disease that progresses very slowly over many decades.
 As such, the patient usually becomes accustomed to the symptoms, and they reduce their physical activities according to the severity of the disease.
 The only way to assess their physical ability is to “stress” them in a controlled fashion.